Sorry, you need to enable JavaScript to visit this website.

 Salient issue action plans

 We have developed action plans for our ten salient issues.
 These plans articulate our strategy for embedding, assessing, addressing and reporting on each salient issue, defining what we need to do across our value chain, as well as what collective action can be taken.
-As we implement these action plans and integrate them into our global programs and sourcing strategies (including the Nestlé Cocoa Plan, the Nescafé Plan 2030, the Nespresso AAA Sustainable QualityTM Program and our dairy strategy), we aim to report on progress by the end of 2025.
+We have implemented these action plans and integrated them into our global programs and sourcing strategies (including the Nestlé Cocoa Plan, the Nescafé Plan 2030, and the Nespresso AAA Sustainable QualityTM Program).

 Engaging stakeholders on the ground

 We recognize the importance of listening to and consulting stakeholders, including the most vulnerable ones, on issues that affect them.
-As we implement our action plans, we aim to engage with rightsholders and their representatives to enhance our understanding of the root causes of human rights issues and develop programs to assess and address risks on the ground.
+As we implement our action plans, we aim to meaningfully engage with stakeholders in our value chain, including suppliers, business partners, workers and farmers in our supply chains and local communities, as well as our consumers.
+We pay particular attention to individuals or groups who may be at greater risk due to their vulnerability or marginalization, such as migrant workers, children, women and girls, gender minorities, ethnic and racial groups, and Indigenous Peoples and local communities.
+Doing so enhances our understanding of the root causes of human rights issues and helps us develop programs to assess and address risks on the ground.

 Person holding coffee bean